tmctono/docs.ja-jp/docs/standard/security/decrypting-data.md

             Dim key As Byte() = {&H1, &H2, &H3, &H4, &H5, &H6, &H7, &H8, &H9, &H10, &H11, &H12, &H13, &H14, &H15, &H16}
             Dim iv As Byte() = {&H1, &H2, &H3, &H4, &H5, &H6, &H7, &H8, &H9, &H10, &H11, &H12, &H13, &H14, &H15, &H16}
         Try
-            'Initialize a TCPListener on port 11000
-            'using the current IP address.
-            Dim tcpListen As New TcpListener(IPAddress.Any, 11000)

-            'Start the listener.
-            tcpListen.Start()

-            'Check for a connection every five seconds.
-            While Not tcpListen.Pending()
-                Console.WriteLine("Still listening.
-Will try in 5 seconds.")

-                Thread.Sleep(5000)
-            End While

-            'Accept the client if one is found.
-            Dim tcp As TcpClient = tcpListen.AcceptTcpClient()

-            'Create a network stream from the connection.
+            'Create a file stream.
-            Dim netStream As NetworkStream = tcp.GetStream()
+            Dim myStream As FileStream = new FileStream("TestData.txt", FileMode.Open)

-            'Create a new instance of the RijndaelManaged class 'and decrypt the stream.
+            'Create a new instance of the default Aes implementation class 'and decrypt the stream.
-            Dim rmCrypto As New RijndaelManaged()
+            Dim aes As Aes = Aes.Create()

-            'Create an instance of the CryptoStream class, pass it the NetworkStream, and decrypt 'it with the Rijndael class using the key and IV.
+            'Create an instance of the CryptoStream class, pass it the file stream, and decrypt 'it with the Rijndael class using the key and IV.
-            Dim cryptStream As New CryptoStream(netStream, rmCrypto.CreateDecryptor(key, iv), CryptoStreamMode.Read)
+            Dim cryptStream As New CryptoStream(myStream, aes.CreateDecryptor(key, iv), CryptoStreamMode.Read)

             'Read the stream.
             Dim sReader As New StreamReader(cryptStream)